 According to the “General requirements for the competence of calibration and testing laboratories” (ISO/IEC 17025:2005) ,(CAC/GL 27-1997) the analytical laboratories should maintain a quality management system, which implements a fixed time period of scientific literature research and a revision service promptly based on the current technical documentation in force.

+JAMAICA: No objections.
+Periodic review of procedures is simply good practice.